Virtual facility

 A Virtual Facility snapshot created with 6SigmaDC software.

-A Virtual Facility (VF) is a highly realistic digital representation of a data center, used to model all relevant aspects of a physical data center with a high degree of precision.
+A Virtual Facility (VF) is a highly realistic digital representation of a data center.

 The term "virtual" in Virtual Facility refers to its use of virtual reality, rather than the abstraction of computer resources as seen in platform virtualization.
-The VF mirrors the characteristics of a physical facility over time and allows for detailed analysis and modeling.
+The VF mirrors the characteristics of a physical facility over time and allows modeling all relevant aspects of a physical data center with a high degree of precision.